Dear Mama: Legacy

 The song is often considered Shakur's most "emotionally resonant" song.
-Rolling Stone placed "Dear Mama" at number 18 on its 2012 list of The 50 Greatest Hip-Hop Songs of All Time, writing, "The song is the ne plus ultra of hip-hop odes to Mom."
-The song was also ranked number four on About.com's "Top 100 Rap Songs" list.
+Rolling Stone placed "Dear Mama" at number eighteen on its 2012 list of The 50 Greatest Hip-Hop Songs of All Time.
 Carrie Golus of USA Today opined that "Dear Mama" was the sole reason for the double-platinum certifications of Me Against the World.
-Golus also argues that the song revealed a softer side of the rapper, leading to increased recognition, especially among female fans.
-Following the rapper's death, his mother mentioned the song in a People article:
+He explained that the song presents a sensitive side of the rapper, which led to increased recognition, particularly among female fans.
+In 1997, shortly after the rapper's death, Afeni mentioned "Dear Mama" in a People article.
+She revealed that she could not listen to it without crying, explaining that the emotional impact of the song "gets worse every time".